andlo/mycroft-skills-list-gitbook/skills/skill-configuration.MycroftAI.md

 ---
 description: Synchronize your Device Settings with Home
+categories: Configuration
+tags: configuration update-config config system
 ---

 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)
 # Device Configuration
 ### _skill-configuration.MycroftAI_
 ## About:
-User and device settings from [home.mycroft.ai](https://home.mycroft.ai) are synchronized with your Devices.
+User and device settings from home.mycroft.ai are synchronized with your Devices.
 This Skill performs that synchronization and allows you to check your settings.
 You can also change the technology used to perform Wake Word spotting.
 This is the system that wakes the device up when you say "Hey Mycroft".